 The LVAD improves the function of the kidneys, liver, brain, and other organs by increasing blood flow to the body; it also improves the patient's strength and ability to participate in activities like cardiac rehabilitation by increasing blood flow to the body.
 The benefits of LVAD include:

-Greater life expectancy: Patients with severe heart failure who receive an LVAD live longer than those who receive only medical treatment.
+Greater life expectancy: Patients with severe heart failure who receive LVAD live longer than those who receive only medical treatment.

 Better quality of life: Patients with severe heart failure can use an LVAD to participate in activities that were previously impossible.